AustinL-jpg/Vehicle_Inventory_Management/README.md

 **Interactive dropdowns for user selection**

 Three dropdowns are in place where users can select the Make, Model, and year for each vehicle in their inventory.
+Additionally once the make is selected the dropdowns will automatically filter to only show the models made by that manufacturer and only the years that are available.
 ![project 3](https://github.com/user-attachments/assets/427dce21-4625-4e53-a9d8-c84f46d43c3b)

 **Dynamic Graphs**